roth-ben/llama-index-hello-world/README.md

 Imagine you have a handful of documents - like emails, articles, or code.
 LlamaIndex lets you ask questions about these documents, just like you would ask ChatGPT a question, but pretend ChatGPT just read everything in your documents!

-There are a nubmer of ways do this, we will be focusing on the third method due
+There are a number of ways do this, we will be focusing on the third method due

 1. Fine-tune your own large language model (LLM): This is like teaching an intelligent program to understand your documents.
 It's powerful, but takes a lot of time, expertise, computing power, and money.
 2. Bunch up all of your content and feed everything into your LLM: You could just copy and paste all your documents into a question for a regular LLM to answer.
 This might work now, but it's slow and expensive and there are not too many LLMs available that support such large contexts to begin with.